CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/Netfilter-ACLs.md

   cumulus@switch:$ sudo systemctl reload switchd.service
   ```

-The flow counters are internal counters to use for debugging; you do not see the counters in `nv show interface <interface> counters` or `cl-netstat` commands.
+The flow counters are internal counters for debugging; you do not see the counters in `nv show interface <interface> counters` or `cl-netstat` commands.

 To see how much space the flow counters consume, examine the `Flow Counters` line in the `cl-resource-query` output.